hugotb88/gitCourse/README.md

 ** `git revert` is not the same, revert undo things but also creates a commit with the changes made and keeps the rest of the changes made after that commit, it can be used when you find a bug and you want only to reverse that single commit.

 Reverting has two important advantages over resetting.
 First, it doesn’t change the project history, which makes it a “safe” operation for commits that have already been published to a shared repository.

+# Cherry Pick
+To pick up and specific commit from one branch and put it into another one.
+Could be dangerous.
+Could cause merge conflicts.

+- Choose the commit where you want the change in the "feature branch"
+- Switch to your current branch
+- `git cherry-pick <commit-id>`